 The shelf life of almond flour depends a lot on the way you choose to store it.
 An unopened bag can be safely stored in the pantry at room temperature, like regular flour.
 It is very important that you guarantee the flour is not exposed to direct sunlight, as it does not like light or heat.

 Once you open the bag, the best way to make sure the almond flour remains fresh and usable is to keep it in the fridge.
 The cold temperatures and the darkness will help to prolong the flour’s shelf life, but it’s important to know that it may become moist since colder temperatures tend to cause it.

 Since moisture can change the texture of the flour and make it become clumpy and moldy more easily, your best bet is to transfer the contents of the bag to a different container.
 Make sure the container you choose has an airtight lid to prevent any air and moisture from coming in.

 If you decide to refrigerate or freeze your almond flour, allow it to reach room temperature before using it again.

 How Long Does Almond Flour Last

-Unlike white flour, which is highly refined and can last up to 8 months stored in the pantry, almond flour is high in oil and fats, which means it can become rancid.
+Unlike white flour, which is highly refined and can last up to eight months stored in the pantry, almond flour is high in oil and fats, which means it can become rancid.

-However, when the almond flour is open, it should be stored in the fridge right away because this type of flour does not do well with light and heat.
-If you live somewhere with a very hot climate, you may want to store the flour in the fridge even before you open the bag.
+However, when the almond flour is open, it should be stored in the fridge immediately because this flour does not do well with light and heat.
+If you live in a very hot climate, you may want to store the flour in the fridge even before opening the bag.